AguaClara/2StageCoagAddition/[2 stage coagulant addition][Spring 2018].md

 In two-stage coagulant addition experiment, the dosages used in one-stage addition experiment were divided into two parts by adding one more stream of coagulant between the first and second contact chamber.
 The goal of two-stage experiment is to find the optimal distribution between the first and second stream coagulant.
 The desirable situation is that most of the coagulant from the first addition would offset the effect humic acid in the water, and coagulant of second addition would be able to attach to clay and nanoaggregate, thus forming big flocs and reducing the effluent turbidity effectively.
 A T-connection as shown in figure 3 was installed between the two coagulant pumps.
 This helped manage the amount of coagulant that was inputted into the system.
 The first pump would control the total amount of coagulant being put into the system.
 When the second coagulant pump was opened, it would be able to control how much coagulant would be used for the second dosage, drain directly from the first valve so that a fixed dosage of the total amount of coagulant put in could be maintained.
 This helped to test whether having second addition of coagulant before the second contact chamber would have a better performance with the same dosage of coagulant used in one stage coagulant addition.

 ![connection](https://github.com/AguaClara/2_stage_coag_addition/blob/master/image/IMG_2358.JPG)
-   Figure 3：T-connection used in two-stage experiment to separage the two streams of coagulant.
+   Figure 3：T-connection used in two-stage experiment to separate the two streams of coagulant.
+Coagulant flows in through the left valve and is separated into two streams by the top and right valve as the first and the second addition respectively.

-When ample data of the effluent turbidities of both one-stage and two-stage coagulant addition has accumulated, we will determine which method is more beneficial.
+Once ample data of the effluent turbidities of both one-stage and two-stage coagulant addition has accumulated, we will determine which method is more beneficial.